Abyssia: central Atlantis Rise

 Introduction - Coastlines & Names - Leone - Guinea - Pernambuco - Angolia

 Northern Angolia is atypical for the twin continents.
 Offshore lies Cameroon Canyon and its associated blue holes, a huge trough; though diminished, trough and holes extend 1000 km (625 mi) diagonally across the north.
 The most noticeable feature is the chain of deep lakes and bays from Brazzaville Sound to Lake Dampier.
 When I say deep I mean deep.
-Lake Baikal, deepest on Earth, is just 1500 meters (5000'); in North America, only Lake Tahoe and Crater Lake pass even 500 meters.
+Lake Baikal, deepest on Earth, is just 1500 meters (5000'); in North America, only a few lakes--Tahoe, Crater, Great Slave--reach even 500 meters.
 Lake Dampier is deeper than Baikal, and Lake Faleev is twice that, more than 3000 m deep (10,000').
 Strelnja and Topaz Bays are more like 4000 (13,000').
 These pits, the equivalents of our volcanoes, have hot, active bottoms heating the deep water so it rises in thermal thunderheads muscling aside surface layers.
 No stratification here, but a convection pattern seen on Earth only in Lake Baikal--and of course in boiling pots.

 Some of these cauldrons are poisonous.
 Carbon dioxide and sulfur taint many of these lakes (or enrich them, if you're that sort of life-form.)